androng/JobMatchAI/README.md

 # JobMatchAI

-JobMatchAI is a Typescript application that removes irrelevant and unqualified jobs using ChatGPT and Google Sheets.
-This lets you focus on relevant jobs.
+JobMatchAI is a Typescript application that can input a LinkedIn/ZipRecruiter/Indeed URL, read the jobs from that webpage, then remove irrelevant and unqualified jobs using ChatGPT.
+This saves your effort as a job seeker by only applying to the relevant jobs.

 ![Workflow Overview](./JobMatchAI-v1.png "Automated Job Search Workflow")